 Cholesterol is a waxy, fat-like substance made in the liver and other cells.
 It’s also found in certain foods, such as dairy products, eggs, and meat.

-Your body needs some cholesterol to function properly.
-Its cell walls, also known as membranes, need cholesterol to produce hormones, vitamin D, and the bile acids that help you digest fat.
+Your body needs some cholesterol to produce hormones, vitamin D, and the bile acids that help you digest fat.
 But the body only needs a limited amount of cholesterol.
 When there’s too much, health problems, such as heart disease, may develop.

 There are different kinds of cholesterol, and if there’s too much of certain kinds in your blood, a fatty deposit called plaque can build up on the walls of your arteries.
 It’s like rust on the inside of a pipe.
 This plaque build-up can block blood flow to the heart muscle, reducing its oxygen supply.
 If levels of blood and oxygen to the heart drop far enough, you may start feeling chest pain or find yourself short of breath.
 A heart attack happens when the plaque completely blocks a blood vessel feeding a section of the heart muscle.
 If the plaque blocks a blood vessel going to your brain, you can have a stroke.